PanicAtTheCisco/configs/README.md

   - Package manager is checked to limit incompatibility
 - In some cases the powerlevel10k config's icon may not render properly and 'p10k configure' may have to be run manually
 - The configs in the nvim folder are mainly just things im tinkering with to learn how lua configs in neovim work
-  - Config im actually using is the init.vim file not in the folder
   - Install vim-plug for nvim folder configs from here: https://github.com/junegunn/vim-plug